schranz-search/schranz-search/packages/seal-opensearch-adapter/README.md

 # Schranz Search SEAL Opensearch Adapter

-The `OpensearchAdapter` write the documents into an Elasticsearch server instance.
+The `OpensearchAdapter` write the documents into an Opensearch server instance.

 > This is a subtree split of the `schranz-search/schranz-search` project create issues in the [main repository](https://github.com/schranz-search/schranz-search).